Salimbd71/BanglaQuran/README.md

-# BanglaQuran

 Copyright (c) 2025 MD.
 Salim Hossain
 Email: salimbd.ga@gmail.com

-## License
+License

-All Rights Reserved.

-This repository and all of its contents (JSON files, Audio files, scripts, text data, and other materials) are the intellectual property of MD.
-Salim Hossain.
+All content in this repository (including JSON files, scripts, text data, images, and other materials) is either:

-No part of this repository may be copied, distributed, modified, or used in any website, mobile app, software, API, or any digital or physical product without explicit written permission from the copyright owner.
+1. Created by MD.
+Salim Hossain, or
+2. Sourced from public-domain, free-to-use resources (e.g., EveryAyah.com, Islamic Network API, or other explicitly free materials).

+You are free to:
-### Commercial Use
+- Use
+- Copy
+- Modify
+- Redistribute

+for personal, educational, or commercial purposes, **with proper attribution**.

+You may NOT:
+- Claim ownership of content that is not your original creation.
+- Upload or distribute copyrighted material without proper permission.
+- Use the repository in ways that violate third-party rights.

+Attribution:
-If you wish to use any part of this content for commercial purposes, please contact the copyright owner at: salimbd.ga@gmail.com
+If you use content from this repository, please provide proper credit:
+"Content from MD.
+Salim Hossain, 2025.
+Public-domain and free-to-use materials."

+Commercial Use:
+Allowed under the conditions above.